 1x weekly, 60 minutes each

 The IPM is a weekly tactical planning meeting.
 It’s aim is to ensure that the backlog is in good shape, and that all the team members have a shared understanding of what the stories mean.
 The product manager leads the meeting by reviewing the backlog.
 Each story should be reviewed; questions can be answered, clarifications can be issued, and developers can estimate the stories.
 Ideally, the meeting is on Monday or Tuesday and the team will get through the current iteration’s undone stories and a healthy chunk of next iteration’s stories.
-On some teams, it helps to take an hour before the IPM to groom the backlog, prioritize, and flesh out poorly-worded stories in a pre-IPM meeting with a small group (usually the Product Owner and a single developer).
+On some teams, it helps to take an hour before the IPM to groom the backlog, prioritize, and flesh out poorly-worded stories, and review mockups for hidden features in a pre-IPM meeting with a small group (usually the Product Owner and a single developer).

 3. Friday Afternoon Meeting